Skip to content

 The register map

 Every entry in the register corresponds to a sheet in the maps of common land or town and village green.
-An extract from the map sheet referring to the village of Warmington is attached as an example.
+An extract from the map sheet referring to the village of Warmington is given below as an example.

 Searching the registers

-It is possible to carry out a search of the registers to establish whether a particular piece of land is registered as common land or village green.
-Searches are normally carried out by solicitors / conveyancers when a property is being bought or sold.
+It is possible to carry out a search of the registers to confirm whether a particular piece of land is registered as common land or village green.
+A solicitor or conveyancer will normally carry out a search when a property is being bought or sold.

-A request for a search should be made as part of a 'local search' application to the district or borough council in which the land is situated.
-There is an optional question relating to common land and village greens at Question 22 on the Local Search Form CON29(O).
-A fee will be payable which may vary from council to council.
+A request for a search should be made as part of a ‘local search’ application to the district or borough council in which the land is situated.
+There will be a charge for this service, which may vary from council to council.

-Search certificates will reveal whether land is registered as common or village green, if there are rights of common, and whether or not ownership is registered.
-Depending on the outcome of the search, we may be able to provide additional information regarding items revealed and copies of the registers upon payment of the additional fees mentioned above.
+Search certificates will show whether the land is registered as common or village green, whether there are rights of common, and whether or not ownership is registered.
+Depending on the outcome of the search, we may be able to provide additional information and copies of the registers, upon payment of the fees mentioned above.

 Questions and clarifications